obihughes/omega-planner/docs/components.md

 **Order Update (2025-09-12):**
 - Main order is now: `Daily Planner`, `Workspace`, `Text Canvas`, then `Focus` and `Meals` at the bottom per UX preference.

+### Focus Page (`app/focus/page.tsx`)
+Purpose: Minimal focus-mode workspace with a timer, planned/completed lists, and backlog.

+**Key Behaviors:**
+- Past Sessions are hidden while a session is active (reduces distraction).
+- When no session is active, Past Sessions are shown with edit/delete controls.
+- State persists to localStorage (`omega-planner-focus-state-v1`, `omega-planner-focus-sessions-v1`).

+**Controls:**
+- Start, Pause, End Session
+- Drag backlog items into the planned list; mark planned items done to move to completed

 ### Button, Input, Card, etc. (`components/ui/`)
 Reusable UI primitives built with consistent styling.